Official Website Of Our Six Dimensions

 The measurement of brick and mortar businesses as urban cultural icons plus discovery of the six dimensions.
 Measuring businesses as urban cultural icons opened the six dimensions for discovery.
-To be clear Einsteinian three-dimensions (L x W x D) is one of many methods to measure Place which means Place is a dimension.
+To be clear Einstein's three-dimensions (L x W x D) is a human-introduced method to measure Place which means Place is a dimension.
 There are six dimensions: Time, Transaction, Entity, Place, Constant, and Human.
 Each dimension has many methods of measurement.
 Hawking could not identify these six dimensions, so he supported Godel's 'Incompleteness Theorem.'
 Godel posed everything had to be measured before a Theory of Everything/ Unified Fields could be identified.
 Except these six dimensions provide structure for the Theory of Everything.
 These six dimensions are not Physics' Unified Fields, rather these are the unified fields of everything.
-These six dimensions were tested and identified using UC Denver Auraria Library's 93,000+ journals to pull peer reviewed, in English, with references papers research journal papers and the data set supports these dimensions.
-As a sub-group under the heading of Place, four cases (1.1%) from the same data set supports Einsteinian three-dimensions which means Einstein's three dimensions support the null hypothesis of no relationship between his three dimension hypothesis and 347 cases.
+These six dimensions were tested and identified using CU Denver Auraria Library's 93,000+ journals to pull peer reviewed, in English, with references papers research journal papers and the data set supports these dimensions.
+As a sub-group under the heading of Place, four cases (1.1%) from the same data set supports Einstein's research method which also means Einstein's method supports the null hypothesis of no relationship between his method and 347 cases.

 Getting to Know Dr. Stephanie Lawrence